How Many Vacuoles Are In A Animal Cell

 Vacuoles vs. Vesicles

-It's important to distinguish between vacuoles and vesicles, as the terms are often used interchangeably but refer to distinct structures.
-While both are membrane-bound sacs, vacuoles are generally larger and have more diverse functions.
+don't forget to distinguish between vacuoles and vesicles, as the terms are often used interchangeably but refer to distinct structures.
+Because of that, while both are membrane-bound sacs, vacuoles are generally larger and have more diverse functions.
 Vesicles, on the other hand, are typically smaller and primarily involved in transporting substances within the cell.

 Key Differences: